-a.
-Certificate : 40 Credits
+ertificate : 40 Credits

-b.
-Diploma : 80 Credits
+ploma : 80 Credits

-c.
-Advanced Diploma/B.Sc./BCA : 120 Credits
+lvanced Diploma/B.Sc./BCA : 120 Credits

-d.
-PG Diploma (for PG programs only) : 40 Credits
+G Diploma (for PG programs only) : 40 Credits

+i 1 ,, iploma :

 - 3. Additionally, the student may need to successfully complete the required number of credits in skill-based courses during the summer break as prescribed by the Board of Studies. - 4.
 The CGPA up to the even semester completed (excluding the skill-based courses, if any) must be 5.25 or more to be granted an exit with an appropriate certification. - 5.
 If a student opts to exit during an ongoing odd semester, then the credits completed and CGPA secured up to the previous even semester shall only be considered. - 6.
 A committee comprising of the Registrar, Dean (Instruction), Controller of Examinations, Dean (Student Affairs), and the respective HoD(s) shall examine the applications and place their report to the Vice-Chancellor for consideration. - 7.
 The student shall be permitted to exit with an appropriate certification after approval of the Vice-Chancellor.
 The Controller of Examinations shall take necessary steps to issue the Grade Sheet(s) and Certificate to the student as soon as possible. - 8.
 The names of the students who have exited before completion of the program with a certification, shall be stuck off from the register by the Registrar of the University.